-HAPA is a coalition of civic, educational, religious, professional, and health organizations from all over the state working together to improve access to healthcare and protect reproductive choice in Indiana.
+HAPA is a coalition of civic, educational, religious, professional, and health organizations from across the state working in cooperation to improve access to healthcare and protect personal and private reproductive decisions in Indiana.

-- Protecting the right of individuals to make their own reproductive decisions, including the right to become a parent, the right to prevent pregnancy, and the right to end a pregnancy.
+- Protecting the right of individuals to make their own reproductive decisions, including the right to birth, the right to parent your child, the right to prevent pregnancy, and the right to access safe services to end a pregnancy.

-Through education and advocacy, HAPA works to inform the public about the issues and encourage legislators and policymakers to enact responsible, effective measures to prevent unplanned pregnancy and ensure good health for Hoosiers.
+HAPA supports measures to educate the public and advocate for issues with legislators and policy makers to enact responsible effective measures to prevent unplanned pregnancy and ensure access to good health care for all Hoosiers.